Talks ∋ My first ruby

 UserUpdater

-Let’s look at some code in one of those handlers: UserUpdater.
+Let’s look at some code in one of those handlers: UserUpdater

-This is some of the code that is run when the 'update' command is sent to the handler.
+This is some of the code that is run when the 'update'

-This code is directly inside the UserUpdater#do method.
+method.
 It’s not even refactored out into it’s own method!
 My mind reels at this nowadays, but clearly not in 2003.
 We’ve got:

-1. view code - I’m building HTML fragments that later I send to a template.
+- view code - I’m building HTML fragments that later I send to a template.

-2. model code -
+- model code -

-1. data conversion - converting params from strings into objects
+- data conversion - converting params from strings into objects

-2. data validation - checking that the data isn’t nil or invalid
+- data validation - checking that the data isn’t nil or invalid

-Clearly there’s the shock that I’ve had to hand code all this, then there’s the shock that it’s all there mixed up in one method and finally that although we have a User class it didn’t even cross our minds to keep this logic inside there.
-There’s nothing inside that User class that deals with validation.
-If I didn’t check that the sendTo mail address wasn’t valid here, it would be saved by default by the User when I asked it to later in the method.
+Clearly there’s the shock that I’ve had to hand code all this, then there’s the shock that it’s all there mixed up in one method and finally that although we have a User

 URL template

-Finally, I want to show some code from the ArchiveDisplayer.
+.
 The code in here isn’t actually so bad.
 Maybe it’s because I wrote this in January 2004 in a week I had off between jobs.
 I was clearly more learned, or maybe it’s because one you get past the web stuff, what the code is doing is fairly straightforward.
 It just has to go through our disk based archive structure:

 archive/<year>/<momnth>/<message_id>.msg